Alexandria-Ransom/Amazon_Keywords/README.md

 ## Version 1
 - V1 Version 1.1 - Data Wrangling, Pre-processing, & Cleaning in Python.
-In this version, I will take all the 18 csvs collected per each keyword and combine them into one large csv file.
-After, I will conduct indepth cleaning through pandas library.
+In this version, I will take all the 18 csvs of tabular data collected per each keyword and combine them into one large csv file.
+After, I will conduct indepth cleaning through the pandas library.
 This version essentially wrangles the data and gets the data in proper format.
 This version fills in missing values, cleans column names, uses stat tests to help preprocess skewed numerical data.
-- V2 Version 1.1 - Extracting Insights and Identifying database patterns via SQL queries - simple analysis SQLite3
+- V2 Version 1.1 - Extracting Insights and Identifying database patterns via SQL queries - simple analysis in SQLite3 python library
   In version V2, I use SQL queries to discover and extract insights amongst product 22 categories from the cleaned csv file from v1.
-This helps reveals underlyimg structure of a data set.
-The goal is to do a simple analysis for each category by itself to look at it on its own.
+This helps reveals underlying structure of the dataset.
+The goal is to do a simple analysis for each category by itself to look how the column is behaving on its own.(This will be independent analysis on amazon product categories in looking at categoreies by eacg singley. )
 - V3 Version 1.1 - Data Visualization in Tableau
-  After extracting insights amongst each category, I take it a step further by visualizing the data in Tableau.
+  After extracting insights amongst each category, I will take it a step further by visualizing the data in Tableau.
 These visuals reveal and maginify the trends explored on graphs.
-The visuals help form interactive dashbards to gain even more insights and perspective.
+The visuals help form interactive dashbards to gain even more insights and perspective across all categories.

 ## Version 2
 - Version 2.2 V1 Automation
-- Version 2.2 V2 Machine Learning Algothrims: Predicting all numerical columnss
+- Version 2.2 V2 Machine Learning Algothrims: Predicting all numerical columns
 - Version 2.2 V3 Building an app to predict single, binary, and multiclassers.

-# Narrow Why?
-We can turn this project into a machine learning problem where we are predicting a single ‘Y’ target of net profit.
-I can also automate data for amazon sellers to access information about keywords with lightning speed.
-# Broad Why?
+# Broad Why of this project | Who will this project add the most value and be am asset to?
 This project will help amazon sellers in their product research stage in finding a product that is lucrative and can help them achieve their overall goal to sell and private label.
+This project would help save FBA sellers time in product search by automating data visualizations and data analysis for the sellers to make decisions faster.